 The Communication Committee has created engaging visuals for members to use in their outreach efforts.
 The three key focused messaged are:

 - Radiation and radioactivity are a natural part of our world.

 - Nuclear technology enhances our quality of life.

-ANS Sections with limited resources can apply for a Public Information Assistance (PIA) grant.
-The PIA grant program offers printed materials and supplies at no cost to members, if they are selected as a recipient.
-PIA grants are available on a first-come-first-served basis, and a grant report is required within 30 days of your event.
-Email email@example.com for more information about what is available and how to request the materials.
+ANS Sections with limited resources can request up to $500 worth of ANS outreach materials.
+This program, sponsored by the ANS Center for Nuclear Science and Technology Information (CNSTI), provides printed materials and supplies at no cost to members.
+Materials are available on a first-come-first-served basis, and an event report is required within 30 days of your event.
+Email firstname.lastname@example.org for more information about what is available and how to request the materials.